guan404ming/GSOC/README.md

 ## About Me

 I am a student from Taiwan, currently studying Information Management at National Taiwan University.
 I am passionate about open-source software and a member of the NumPy organization.
-I have extensive experience with Python, JavaScript/TypeScript, and web frameworks, and I am currently interning as a Frontend Developer at Microsoft.
+I have extensive experience with Python, TypeScript, and web frameworks, and I am currently interning as a Frontend Developer at Microsoft.

 ## Contact